 What list of documents for Visa Stage shall I add to my Tier 1 Exceptional Talent Visa application?
 This question arises quite frequently and is caused by an absence of detailed guideline for this stage of Tier 1 Exceptional Talent Visa.
-On my opinion, thanks to the efforts of Tech City UK, the Endorsement Stage (or Stage 1) is better documented and informational supported.
+On my opinion, thanks to the efforts of Tech Nation, the Endorsement Stage (or Stage 1) is better documented and informational supported.
 But let’s cut philosophical suggestions and move to the subject.

 Talking about your visa application package on “per item” basis you have to provide the following supporting documents: